ARRIVALS

 I figured at least half the tables were filled with locals—guys with Brylcreem in their short hair and women with hairdos held in place with Aqua Net hair spray.
 Everyone else had massively unruly mounds of hair—curly, straight, tied back, or spilling out across their shoulders, even on to the tables—just like me.
 I had found my people.

 That first night I went home with a piano player named John Alkins and his girlfriend Jolie, the first of a long string of sofa accommodations.
 Apparently, my guitar was enough of a background check for them to trust me.
 John and Jolie seemed to know all the musicians in town.
 John worked for John Grace Piano Movers, a local icon in the small but growing Black community.
-On the second night of my stay, they took me to a venue called Apple Jam (a converted garage next door to the YWCA) where I met dozens more people.
+On the second night of my stay, they took me to a coffe house called Apple Jam (a converted garage next door to the YWCA) where I met dozens more people.

 Olympia seemed magical—people with whimsical names like Moo, “free boxes” everywhere I looked, and fruit of all kinds hanging over alley fences, saying Eat me!
 It was as close to a hippie promised land as I had ever seen.

-“Didn’t you say you knew OTHER people here in Olympia?” asked John by the third night.
+“Didn’t you say you knew other people here in Olympia?” asked John by the third night.

 After a few weeks, the golden warmth of late summer turned to the cool rains of fall.
 Undeterred, I sloshed around town, excited to meet even more musicians, activists and others.
 Slowly, I realized that hippies weren’t really the people I was looking for.